Bloom Research Program

 With big thinking comes big outcomes

-We’re investing $10 million into medical research over the next five years so that the Bloom Research Program can nurture collaboration, increase research capacity and lay a solid foundation from which new ideas are tested, knowledge is gained and practices can grow.
+We’ve doubled our investment into health and medical research so that the Bloom Research Program can increase research capacity and lay a solid foundation from which new ideas can be tested, knowledge can be gained and practices can grow.

 At the heart of the Bloom Research Program is collaboration and uniting like-minded researchers with common goals to open greater possibilities for research outcomes to foster healthier mums, children and their families.

-Each year, applications will be sought for research projects targeting priority areas selected on independent assessment of the burden of disease and the potential for the research outcomes to influence positive change and have a genuine impact.
+Each year, applications will be sought for research projects targeting priority areas based on need, and the potential for the research outcomes to have a genuine impact on health and medical care in South Australia.

 We all aspire—and deserve—to live healthy and happy lives.
-Through supporting critical health and medical research enabled by the Bloom Research Program, we will play our part in nourishing the health and wellbeing of mums, children and their families for generations to come.
+Through supporting critical health and medical research enabled by the Bloom Research Program, we play our part in improving the health and wellbeing of mums, children and their families for generations to come.

 Find out more about our Bloom Research Program from our Research Program Manager, Dr Chelsea Mauch, and Head of Mission, Verity Gobbett.